Table of Contents

 Even though the overwhelming verdict is that melatonin is safe, you can have too much of a good thing.
 Overdosing on melatonin has not been shown to be fatal, but it can produce the aforementioned side effects, like dizziness and grogginess.
 In one known case, after taking 24 milligrams of melatonin, a man became lethargic and disoriented, but returned to normal and did not continue to have issues once he lowered his dosage.

-Overall, the side effects of melatonin are pretty toothless.
-Unlike other sleep aids, like benzodiazepines and z-drugs (think: Ambien and Lunesta), melatonin does not cause dependence or withdrawal symptoms.
+Overall, the side effects of melatonin are pretty harmless.
+Unlike other sleep aids, like benzodiazepines and z-drugs (think: Ambien and Lunesta), it does not cause dependence or withdrawal symptoms.
 [R]

-The most commonly reported melatonin side effect is daytime drowsiness.
-Other melatonin side effects include nausea, headache, and dizziness.
+The most commonly reported side effect is daytime drowsiness.
+Other side effects include nausea, headache, and dizziness.
 [R]

 If course, if you’re taking other medications, you should check with your physician before popping a melatonin.
 It has been known to interact with some antidepressants, blood pressure medications, sedatives, antibiotics, and antihistamines.
 [R]